 1. Sacred Spaces by Corie Weathers

 If you are in a relationship, you simply have to read this book.
 As the 2015 Military Spouse of the Year, Corie traveled overseas alongside the Secretary of Defense to better understand deployment from the service member’s optic.
 This new, powerful perspective translates into incredible insight for every military couple, and what our own Amy Bushatz deemed “life-changing.”
 You can read Amy’s full review here.
 Trust us.
-You have to read it.
+You need this book.

 When reading this book, you can’t help but find yourself nodding.
 While Kristine and her husband masterfully tell their story, so much of it could be written by any one of us.
 Deployment.
 Frustration.
 Worry.
 Heartache.
 It is so beautifully relatable, vulnerable and real.
 Read this to know you’re not alone, military life isn’t without its obstacles and above all else, hope remains.